Jeff Skinner: Early life

 Skinner was born on May 16, 1992, to lawyers Andrew Skinner and Elisabeth Campin.
-He has five siblings, each of whom either are or have been involved with hockey.
+He has five siblings, each of whom is or has been involved with hockey.
 He is the second-youngest among the siblings, four of whom are sisters: Jennifer, Andrea, Erica, and the youngest of the Skinner family, Jillian.
 Andrea formerly served as captain of the Cornell University women's hockey team and was named to Hockey Canada's board of directors in 2020, and later appointed as interim chair, the first woman to lead the organization.
 He also has one brother, Benjamin, who was in the Kitchener Rangers system and later played for the Herforder EV in Germany.

 Playing career

 Involved in both ice hockey and figure skating growing up, he won a bronze medal in the juvenile division at the 2004 Canadian Junior National Figure Skating Championships.
 Soon after, he made the decision to focus solely on hockey.
 Skinner played minor ice hockey with the Toronto Jr. Canadians and Toronto Young Nationals of the Greater Toronto Hockey League and the Markham Waxers of the Ontario Minor Hockey Association.
 In his midget hockey career Skinner played on the wing with future Colorado Avalanche captain Gabriel Landeskog.
 He played in the 2005 Quebec International Pee-Wee Hockey Tournament with Markham.